Last updated on: March 20, 2020

 This is just an example.
 Using your creativity, you can come up with much better-looking maintenance mode pages for your WordPress site.

-You will be able to access the backend normally just like you did before.
+Logged in users will be able to access the backend normally just like you did before.
 But your visitors will see the maintenance page that you just created with SeedProd.
+Even better, your page won’t be affected if you update WordPress either.

 How to Turn off the Maintenance Mode